Neural-Systems-at-UIO/nutil/docs/warnings.rst

 .. warning::
    TIFFAppendtoStrip: Maximum TIFF file size exceeded.

-* Nutil cannot transform or generate images that are bigger than 4 GB: this warning means the images exceed this limit.
+* Nutil cannot transform or generate images that are larger than 4 GB: this warning means the images exceed this limit.
-* This may happen even if the original images do not exceed 4 GB, since rotation adds extra white space to the image corners to retain the rectangular shape of the image.
+* This may happen even if the images do not exceed 4 GB since rotation adds extra space to the image corners to retain the rectangular shape of the image.
 * If the original images are below 4GB but you get this warning, select JPEG compression.
 This will reduce the size of the images that are generated.